-Pizza is serious business in NYC.
-Whether you worship the crust, the sauce, or the toppings, one thing’s for sure–you’ll want a refreshing quaff to wash it all down.
 Here are the best pizza spots in NYC where a drink and a slice go hand-in-hand.
-By Selena Ricks-Good.
+By Selena Ricks-Good/Alexa Spieler.

-While Motorino’s Williamsburg location was shuttered due to structural problems, the East Village location continues to churn out Neapolitan pies with puffy crusts topped with savory ingredients such as cherry stone clams and brussel sprouts with pancetta.
-If you’re lucky enough to score a table, you can pair your slice with a bottle of craft beer such as Ommegang Witte or a glass of wine from Naples.
+The East Village eatery churns out Neapolitan pies with puffy crusts, topped with savory ingredients like cherry stone clams and brussel sprouts with pancetta.
+If you’re lucky enough to score a table, you can pair your slice with a bottle of craft beer or a glass of wine from Naples.

-This converted garage-turned-hipster foodie haven is well worth the trip to Bushwick for its Neapolitan-inspired pies and gourmet appetizers such as foie gras, sweetbreads and octopus.
-The place is bustling most nights, so while you wait for your table, choose from the menu of seasonal beer, wine and cocktails such as the Damson in Distress (Damson Gin, Yellow Chartreuse, grapefruit juice and prosecco).
-On the pizza menu, try the Cheesus Christ (mozzarella, taleggio, parmagiano, black pepper and honey) with DIY toppings such as guanciale, speck or portabello.
+This converted garage-turned-hipster foodie haven is well worth the trip to Bushwick for its Neapolitan-inspired pies and gourmet appetizers.
+The place is bustling most nights, so while you wait for your table, choose from the menu of seasonal beer, wine and cocktails.
+On the pizza menu, try the Beastmaster (mozzarella, gorgonzola, tomato, pork sausage, capers, onion and jalepeno) with a full toppings menu to mix and match your add-ons.